 2. Singing Bowls

-Singing Bowl may be one of the nicest things to take from the country.
+Singing Bowl may be one of the nicest things to take from Nepal.

-These bowls made of metal makes soothing sound when the rim is rubbed in a circular motion by a small wooden stick.
-Aside from the soothing sound, the vibration created by the bowl is said to be great for creating the ambience for meditation and have healing qualities.
+These bowls made of metal makes soothing sound when the rim is rubbed in a circular motion with a small wooden stick.
+Aside from the soothing sound, the vibration produces healing qualities and creates ambience for meditation.

 4. Rice Paper items

-Nowadays a wide variety of items are produced from the rice paper.
-Rice paper journals, diaries, calendars lamps shades and photo frames may be a great souvenir to take back home.
+Nowadays, a wide variety of items are prepared from the rice paper.
+Rice paper journals, diaries, calendars, lamps, shades and photo frames may be a great souvenir to take back home.

-Khukuri is touted as the world’s most popular knife and it is known for its unique slashing edge.
+Khukuri is the world’s most popular knife known for its unique slashing edge.
 The traditional knife was used in the wars dating back to 1800s.